Edgenesis/shifu.dev/docs/guides/cases/connect-s7-plc.md

 # Connect a PLC Device

-*Shifu* is compatible with the Siemens S7 series. *Shifu* can be used to modify the memory of an `S7 PLC` via an HTTP request.
+*Shifu* is compatible with the Siemens S7 series. *Shifu* can be used to modify the memory of an `S7 PLC` via HTTP requests.
 This article will show how to access a *Siemens S7-1200 1214C PLC* and interact with it.
 <!-- You can also check [this video](https://youtu.be/SV73l52vDp8) on YouTube.-->

 ## Connection

 ### *Step 1*

-Before connecting to *Shifu*, the PLC should have a physical connection to the host device of *Shifu* through the Internet and own an IP address.
-Here we use `192.168.0.1` as the IP address.
+Before connecting to *Shifu*, the PLC should have a physical connection to the host machine of *Shifu* through the Ethernet and own an IP address.
+We use `192.168.0.1` here as the IP address.
 (If the IP address of your PLC device is not `192.168.0.1`, you can change `PLC_ADDRESS` in `deviceshifu-plc-deployment.yaml` to the IP address of your device.)

 ### *Step 2*